ndsev/zswag/README.md

 ### Server URL Base Path

 OpenAPI allows for a `servers` field in the spec that lists URL path prefixes under which the specified API may be reached.
-A `zswag_client.HttpClient` instance looks into this list and determines the URL base path it uses from the first entry in this list.
+The OpenAPI clients looks into this list to determine a URL base path from the first entry in this list.
 A sample entry might look as follows:

 ```